 We will have a broader understanding of success, with public confidence as a key measure of our performance.
 We will focus our services on delivering public satisfaction at a local and national level and provide a more complete understanding of our impact.
 This will include our impact on communities and enduring issues.
 When assessing our performance, we will also maintain traditional measures of crime and police activity, so that we do not lose sight of our performance in delivering our core services.
-We will enable a cycle of continuous performance improvement, identifying the root causes of problems, implementing informed solutions, evaluating results and learning from best
+We will seek external validation of our performance using academic research and partners' data to assess our impact to ensure we are doing the right things.
+We will enable a cycle of continuous performance improvement, identifying the root causes of problems, implementing informed solutions, evaluating results and learning from best practice.